-- 111. (1) Where an association has been registered, every member of the association who has subscribed to its constitution and to the code of conduct applicable in the province where that association is registered, and who complies with the other requirements of this Act and provincial laws, must be registered as a member - (2) (a) (i) Where any association has been provisionally registered, every person who is a member of the association and holds an appropriate permission or permit for each vehicle by means of which the member operates a public transport service or has applied for the appropriate permission or permit, must be registered as a member provisionally for a period ending when that association's provisional registration lapses. - (ii) The onus rests on any member of an association which has been provisionally registered, who seeks provisional registration in terms of paragraph (a), to take the steps necessary with a view to ensuring that the member's provisional registration takes place in terms of subparagraph (i).
+- 112. (I) Where an association has been registered, every member of the association who has subscribed to its constitution and to the code of conduct applicable in the province where that association is registered, and who complies with the other requirements of this Act and provincial laws, must be registered as a member - (2)(a) (i) Where any association has been provisionally registered, every person who is a member of the association and holds an appropriate operating licence or permit for each vehicle by means of which the member operates a public transport service or has applied for the appropriate operating licence or permit, must be registered as a member provisionally for a period ending when that association's provisional registration lapses. - (ii) The onus rests on any member of an association which has been provisionally registered, who seeks provisional registration in terms of paragraph (a). to take [he steps necessary with a view to ensuring that the member's provisional registration takes place in terms of subparagraph (i).